 As we already stressed out above, to successfully implement Agile in project management, you need to manage queues efficiently.
 One of the best ways to do that is by using WIP constraints.
-WIP stands for “work in progress” and shows the number of work items that a team is currently working on.
-Having too many work items in progress causes frequent context switching, increases the risk of rework, and generates overall waste in your process
+WIP stands for "work in progress" and shows the number of work items a team is currently working on.
+Having too many work items in progress causes frequent context switching, increases the risk of rework, and generates overall waste in your process.

 To deal with this problem, you need to start applying and then keep readjusting WIP limits for your various work stages.
-This means that when a specific phase of the workflow reaches its limit, no new item should enter it.
-Limiting WIP can help you align your team’s capacity with the actual number of work items that need to be completed at a given moment.
-This contributes to improvement in Flow, reduction in multitasking, and, therefore, an increase in your team’s productivity levels.
+This means that no new item should enter it when a specific phase of the workflow reaches its limit.
+Limiting WIP can help you align your team's capacity with the actual number of work items that need to be completed at a given moment.
+This contributes to improvement in Flow, reduction in multitasking, and, therefore, an increase in your team's productivity levels.

 Applying WIP limits in practice can happen with the help of the Kanban board.
 There you can limit the tasks that reside in every column.
-This creates regulations for your team members to continuously pull tasks from one stage to the other which prevents the accumulation of bottlenecks and lengthy queues.
+This creates regulations for your team members to continuously pull tasks from one stage to another, which prevents the accumulation of bottlenecks and lengthy queues.

 The integration of fast feedback loops is central to any Agile project implementation.

-Short feedback loops are mandatory for the success of Agile project management as they enable teams to learn fast and make the right project adjustments accordingly.
+Short feedback loops are mandatory for Agile project management's success as they enable teams to learn fast and make the right project adjustments accordingly.

-When implementing Agile in your organization, make sure that you set up a process where you continuously sync the results of your work with your customers, and get their feedback on it.
+When implementing Agile in your organization, make sure that you set up a process where you continuously sync your work results with your customers and get their feedback on it.
 A typical example is holding a regular Agile ceremony – a meeting where teams exchange internal and external information and create a continuous flow of work updates.
-This will allow you to adjust your direction for the development of a product or service in a timely fashion and thus better meet your customer’s expectations.
+This will allow you to adjust your direction for the development of a product or service in a timely fashion and thus better meet your customer's expectations.

 A successful Agile implementation requires decentralized control to deliver value in the shortest and sustainable lead time.